ctaylo21/jarvis/README.md

 chsh -s /bin/zsh
 ```
 Copy the `zshrc` file into your home directory `cp zshrc ~/.zshrc` and update it to include your custom paths

+### Using fzf within Iterm2

+Running the command `fe` in iTerm2 will open up an fzf window to fuzzy-find files in the current directory.
+Presseing "enter" on your choice will then open that file in vim.

 ## Tmux
 Jarvis includes a config file for <a href="http://tmux.sourceforge.net/">tmux</a>, a terminal multiplexer that can significantly improve your productivity and help you organize your workspace.
 You can find a few good <a href="https://gist.github.com/MohamedAlaa/2961058">cheat sheets</a> to help you get used to the commands.
 My typical workflow is to have a separate session for each project I'm working on and then have each session split into multiple panes as needed for code/logs/etc.